Associate General Counsel of Litigation, Airbnb

 Fellowship awarded to support work towards a JD in Law at Columbia University

-Jamila M. Hall is a partner in the Investigations and White Collar Defense group at Jones Day, resident in the firm’s Atlanta office.
+Jamila M. Hall is Associate General Counsel of Litigation at Airbnb.
+Previously, she was partner in the Investigations and White Collar Defense group at Jones Day, resident in the firm’s Atlanta office.
 Jamila, a former federal prosecutor and accomplished trial lawyer, serves as defense and investigative counsel to Fortune 500 companies and regularly conducts internal investigations throughout the world.
 She defends companies and individuals in often high-stakes civil and criminal investigations brought by the United States Department of Justice and other government agencies related to the Foreign Corrupt Practices Act, the Anti-Kickback Statute, the False Claims Act, securities fraud, and financial fraud.
 Jamila also counsels companies on compliance and internal controls policies.
 In 2019, Jamila was elected by the partnership to serve on the firm’s Advisory Committee.
 In the Atlanta office, Jamila is Chair of the Diversity Committee and a member of the Hiring Committee.

 From 2007 to 2011, Jamila served as an Assistant United States Attorney for the Northern District of Georgia, in the Economic Crimes division, where she tried numerous multi-defendant white collar crime jury trials to verdict and successfully prosecuted more than 100 financial fraud cases.
 In 2012, Jamila received the Federal Trade Commission’s Criminal Liaison Award for the best consumer fraud prosecution in the United States.